 |Credit level (Normal year taken)||SCQF Level 7 (Year 1 Undergraduate)

 |Summary||The course will introduce you to the global game of football.
 Why it is called the people's game, how it has developed in different parts of the world and why major football events are important to different countries.
 It will look at some of the financial, social, cultural, and historical parameters influencing the game.
 It draws upon concepts such as globalization, community, identity, soft power, governance and poverty to explain and analyse football.
 It encourages you to reflect upon issues affecting the game, how you make sense of them, what evidence and data is available, and what some of the solutions might be.

-The summary description of the course provided above is typically delivered across 8 weeks with the following more detailed week by week breakdown indicative of the content:
+The summary description of the course provided above is delivered across 9 weeks with the following more detailed week by week breakdown indicative of the content: